 Homemade Keto snacks are easy to make.
 You just have to choose the right ingredients.

-Flaxseed crackers are delicious, rich in omega-3 fats, plus have decent amounts of fibers and protein.
+Flaxseed crackers are delicious, rich in omega-3 fats, plus have decent amounts of fiber and protein.

-You can also use bacon, which is packed with fats and protein, while bell peppers add your necessary intake of fibers, vitamins, and minerals.
+You can also use bacon, which is packed with fats and protein, while bell peppers add your necessary intake of fiber, vitamins, and minerals.

 All you need is water and ground flaxseed.
 You can blend whole flaxseed yourself, though, and add as many flavors and spices as you like.